Clastify logo

 Nature of science: useful generalizations

 A scientific law is a general principle that describes a repeated pattern in nature and can be used to make predictions.
-A law does not, by itself, explain the mechanism; theories and models do that work.
+A law does not explain the mechanism by itself; theories and models do that.

-Useful generalizations in science come from many observations, apply across a wide range of cases, stay simple enough to use, and make testable predictions.
-“Energy is conserved” is useful here: plants transform light energy into chemical energy, but they do not create energy.
+Scientists build useful generalizations from many observations.
+They apply across a wide range of cases, stay simple enough to use, and make testable predictions.
+“Energy is conserved” works well here: plants transform light energy into chemical energy, but they do not create energy.
 “Energy transformations are not perfectly efficient” matters just as much: some energy becomes dispersed as heat whenever energy is transferred or transformed.

 Chemical energy passes when organisms feed

-A food chain is a sequence of organisms where each organism feeds on the one before it in the sequence.
+A food chain is a sequence of organisms in which each organism feeds on the previous organism in the sequence.
 It’s a deliberately simplified model: useful, but never the whole story.

 In most food chains, the first organism is a producer.
 It has already converted light energy into chemical energy in its carbon compounds.
 When a herbivore eats the producer, some of that chemical energy moves into the consumer’s body.
-When a carnivore eats the herbivore, some passes on again.
+If a carnivore then eats the herbivore, some passes on again.

 A consumer is a heterotrophic organism that obtains organic matter by ingesting other organisms or parts of organisms.
 In food chains, primary consumers feed on producers, secondary consumers feed on primary consumers, and tertiary consumers feed on secondary consumers.

-Food-chain arrows show the direction in which energy and biomass transfer.
-The detail matters: the arrow points from food to feeder, not from predator to prey.
+Food-chain arrows show the direction of transfer of energy and biomass.
+The direction matters: the arrow points from food to feeder, not from predator to prey.
 Read an arrow as “is eaten by” or “passes energy to”.

 Image